LehuyH/slasho/docs/README.md

 ### Conclusion
 🥳 That's all you need to get a modern discord bot up and running!
 Simple isn't it?
-Hopefully you find that Slasho provides a simple way to build up discord bots!
+Hopefully, you find that Slasho provides a simple way to build up discord bots!

 In this guide you
 * Built a modern bot with slash commands
 * Learned how to accept slash commands options
 * Learned how to test and deploy slash commands

 As you continue to build bigger bots, an issue you might face is that having a lot of commands and events can make code pretty messy!
-Luckily, you can used Slasho's **file based** commands/events
+Luckily, you can use Slasho's **file-based** commands/events

 Simply create a folder for events and commands and define them in the configuration.